serenagrl/ansible-kubernetes/README.md

   hosts:
     local_machine:
       ansible_host: 192.168.0.118
-      # You can use username and password if you do not want to use cert.
       ansible_user: ansible            # Create a user in your Windows
       ansible_password: p@ssw0rd       # Provide the password for the user
       ansible_become_method: runas